-- GUS links with hundreds of credit providers nationwide.
-Users may link to a full list of credit providers at: https://www.efanniemae.com/sf/refmaterials/creditproviders/index.jsp - An interface occurs between GUS and the credit bureaus through a platform known as the Fannie Mae Credit Interface Service (CIS). - The interface is seamless to lenders and only acts as a conduit.
-An attempt to access information from all national credit repositories will occur, but GUS can complete its credit risk evaluation with information from only one repository. - New or re-issued credit can be pulled through GUS. - Credit reports pulled through GUS are valid for 120 days for purchase loans and new construction, unless the credit provider's expiration is more restrictive. - Lenders are not required to be a Fannie Mae subscriber or partner to utilize the credit report interface in GUS.
+- GUS links with a number of credit providers nationwide.
+Users may link to a full list of credit providers at https://singlefamily.fanniemae.com/credit-information-providers. - An interface occurs between GUS and the credit bureaus through a platform known as the Fannie Mae Credit Interface Service (CIS).

+- The interface is seamless to lenders and only acts as a conduit.
+An attempt to access information from all national credit repositories will occur, but GUS can complete its credit risk evaluation with information from only one repository. - New or re-issued credit can be pulled through GUS. - Credit reports pulled through GUS are valid for 120 days, unless the credit provider's expiration is more restrictive. - Lenders are not required to be a Fannie Mae subscriber or partner to utilize the credit report interface in GUS.